amieiro/canon-AEDE/readme.txt

 == Changelog ==

+= 0.2.1 =
+* Updated the compatibility with WordPress 4.0.

 = 0.2.0 =
 * Fix a bug that cause some false positives in the block.
 * Add some tests.